July 2007 (Part 2)

 To develop wholesomely, you must develop all these three components.
 If you have only a muscular body but lacking in vitality (like muscle-bound men becoming tired easily after some physical or mental work), or have vitality but lacking in mental clarity (like some people working very hard but without purpose or direction), or have a good spirit but lacking in vitality (like one with good intention but lacking the energy to carry out the necessary work), your development would be unbalanced.

-The theory behind the training of “Thit Seen Khuen” as well as all other genuine chi kung (qigong), is that by developing all the three components of “jing”, “qi” and “shen”, a practitioner develops wholesomely.
+The theory behind the training of “Thit Seen Khuen” (or Iron Wiure Set) as well as all other genuine chi kung (qigong), is that by developing all the three components of “jing”, “qi” and “shen”, a practitioner develops wholesomely.
 And this theory has been confirmed by centuries of practical experience.
 If he neglects any one of these dimensions, his development would be incomplete.

 Sadly, many martial artists today do not understand this philosophy and theory.
 Hence, though they may be physically strong, they are not healthy as they often sustain a lot of injury.
 They are also easily tired, which shows they lack vitality.
 They are often stressful and aggressive, which indicates that they have done poorly in spiritual development.
 They would have prevented this unhealthy development if they had a sound understanding of chi kung philosophy and theory.